-Tuition and fees will depend on the number of credit hours that a student decides to enroll in any given semester (i.e. 0-2.9 hours, 3-5.9 hours, 6-8.9 hours or 9 and above).
+Tuition and fees will depend on the number of credit hours that a student decides to enroll in any given semester.

-The following schedule shows the tuition and fees per semester, for both resident and online students per semester.
+The following schedule shows the tuition for both resident and online students per semester.
 FEES ARE NOT INCLUDED.

 For the most up to date information on tuition and fees check the University Cashier’s website.